 Amazon Style is experimenting with various tech services to enhance the shopping experience.

-Amazon is opening a new technology-based clothing store in California.
-Nearly 2,800 square feet of retail space will feature palm scanning, QR codes, and real-time recommendations for a seamless shopping experience.
+A new Amazon clothing store based on technology is opening in California.
+Almost 2,800 square feet of retail space will feature palm scanning, QR codes, and real-time recommendations.
 It is located in a premium mall in a suburb of Los Angeles.

-With Amazon Style, shoppers will benefit from a host of technological advances, including QR codes that can be used to view different sizes, colors, and product ratings, as well as the ability to order clothes online and have them delivered to their homes.
-Customers will access the store by scanning their palms.
+Customers will enjoy Amazon Style's technological advances, including QR codes for viewing different sizes, colors, and product ratings, as well as the option to order clothes online and have them delivered.
+The store will be accessible by scanning customers' palms.

 Analysts report that Amazon and other major brands are reevaluating the value of traditional physical stores after a wave of retail closures in recent years.
 Coresight Research estimates that 5,000 new retail stores opened in the U.S. last year, slightly more than the number of stores that closed.
 PwC estimates that customer traffic in U.S. stores has recovered to pre-crisis levels.